lg-labs/blank-service/docs/app/docs/container-module.md

     }
     ```
-The TestContainer CustomConfig already to use:
+Some TestContainer CustomConfig already to use:

-* DataBaseContainerCustomConfig
+* PostgresContainerCustomConfig
 * KafkaContainerCustomConfig
 * WiremockContainerCustomConfig
+* WireMockGuiContainerCustomConfig

+Read more at [Lg5Spring Wiki][2].

 !!! tip "When do you like to use some TestContainer"